 Grievance Redressal: Individual Employee grievances and complaints which are primarily a manifestation of their dissatisfaction on working conditions, managerial decisions, if not promptly attended to may affect morale and productivity.
 Hence, there is a formal on-line grievance process to address such matters.
 Employees can lodge their grievances through the internal portal.
 Post logging of the grievance, it is allotted to the concerned SPOC who is responsible for providing a resolution in two working days.
 In cases, where the resolution is not provided within two working days, automatic escalation happens, with the resolution turn-around time of one working day.
 In cases which still remain open post escalation, Operational Head of HR is required to provide resolution on priority.
 For non-HR related operations, employees can raise such grievances in written to the reporting authority, who is required to provide resolution within five working days.
 In cases where resolution requires more time, the complainant should be informed within five working days.
 For an unsatisfactory resolution, the employee can write to Head within 10 working days.
 Here, the of the Department with a copy to CEO/GCXO may consult a neutral Business HR who would be providing expert consultant or committee the resolution in two working days. before taking a decision.
-The The grievance is reviewed and aggrieved employee who is not post consultation with the relevant satisfied with the decision of stakeholders, feedback/resolution the CEO/GCXO has an option is provided to the employee.
+The aggrieved employee who is not post consultation with the relevant satisfied with the decision of stakeholders, feedback/resolution the CEO/GCXO has an option is provided to the employee.
 If the to appeal to BCM - GCD/CCM/ employee finds the resolution to be BCM with the detailed reasons inadequate, he/she can submit the for the appeal.
-The BCM-GCD/ arievance to the CEO/GCXO. who is CCM/BCM will take a decision and required to provide the employee a communicate the same within 7 personal hearing within two working working days from the receipt of days on receipt of the grievance the appeal and the decision will be and document the discussion.
-Post considered final and binding. examining the grievance, aggrieved
+The BCM-GCD/ arievance to the CEO/GCXO, who is CCM/BCM will take a decision and required to provide the employee a communicate the same within 7 personal hearing within two working working days from the receipt of days on receipt of the grievance the appeal and the decision will be and document the discussion.
+Post considered final and binding. examining the grievance, aggrieved human rights in all its operations and ensuring that all labour practices comply with international standards.
+Human rights related aspects cover areas such as child labour, forced labour, human trafficking, and freedom of association.
+GMR actively monitors human rights risks across its operations and has conducted assessments to ensure compliance.
+These aspects have been integrated into the Code of Business Conduct and Ethics and a separate Human Rights Policy is also being drafted for specific focus on these initiatives.

-Promoting Human Rights
+Promoting Human Rights GMR is committed to upholding